-There are strict rules governing what international students can and cannot do during their period of leave in the UK.
-This includes rules on working.
+There are strict rules governing what international students can and cannot do during their period of leave in the UK, including rules on working.
 But is it possible for student visa holders to start a business in the UK?

-Student visa holders are restricted in the type and amount of work they can carry out.
-Specifically, student visa holders are not allowed to start a business, undertake business-related activity or be self-employed.
+Student visa holders are not allowed to start a business, undertake business-related activity or be self-employed.

 You will be considered to be engaging in business activity where you are working for a business in which you have a financial or other significant beneficial interest in a capacity other than as an employee, for example, setting up a business as a sole trader or under a partnership arrangement and that business is either trading or establishing a trading presence.

 If you do have plans to start a business after you have completed your studies, you will need to consider your visa options to remain in the UK.
-The primary route for individuals setting up their first UK business is the Start Up visa.
+The primary route for individuals setting up a business in the UK is the Innovator Founder route.

 If you have made an application for leave to remain under the Start-up route, you will be allowed to develop the idea while in the UK under your student visa and await the decision on your application.